Leyland Eight: Chassis and suspension

 The channel section chassis had suspension by leaf springs at the front and a mix of leaf springs and torsion bars at the rear.
 At the front semi-elliptical springs were used with radius arms controlling fore and aft movement of the axle.
 The radius arms were joined by a torsion bar across the front of the chassis to act as an anti-roll bar.
 At the rear the quarter-elliptical springs had their front ends mounted in a boss that was attached to a short transverse torsion bar which controlled the rotation of the boss making the suspension a hybrid arrangement.
 As at the front linked radius rods provided axle location and anti-roll properties.

 The brakes, with vacuum servo assistance, were on the rear wheels only.

 Coachwork

 Factory-made bodies were available in open tourer style with either two or five seats and chassis were also supplied to customers for their choice of coachbuilders which included Vanden Plas and Windovers.

+Production and sales

-The car was very expensive, the chassis for delivery to a coachbuilder costing £2,500 in 1920 reducing to £1,875 in 1922 and only about 18 were made.
+The car was very expensive; the chassis for delivery to a coachbuilder costing £2,500 in 1920 reducing to £1,875 in 1922.
+Since Leyland was severely short of cash due to other problems, Spurrier reduced the launch production target to one hundred; by 1923, the car was produced only for firm orders, which were discouraged.
+In the end, only about 18 were made.
 It was the most expensive British car of its day.

 Today, the only example known to exist, a Leyland-Thomas, is one assembled from spares in 1929 and in the collection of the British Motor Industry Heritage Trust (BMIHT) and displayed in the British Motor Museum (formerly the Heritage Motor Centre).